Snails & The Essence of Saigon's Street Food

 Photo : nauco29.com

-Sweet snail, just as its name, has a thick texture and special flavor that can appeal to any tourists.
-Garlic, onion, sugar, chopped lemongrass, and chilies will be mixed together and then sprinkled all over the Sweet snails.
-Afterward they will be grilled until firm and cooked.
-You can try this dish with lemon sauce or fish sauce, both of which brings the best out of the dish.
+Sweet snail, true to its name, has a rich texture and distinctive flavor that appeals to many tourists.
+A combination of garlic, onion, sugar, chopped lemongrass, and chilies is mixed together and then generously sprinkled over the sweet snails before grilling until cooked through.
+You can enjoy this dish with lemon sauce or fish sauce, both of which enhance the flavors.

 Hau sot chanh day- Oyster grilled with passion fruit sauce